Cataracts

 DO YOU HAVE A HISTORY OF VISION CORRECTION SURGERY (LASIK, PRK, RK)?

 Patients with a history of vision correction surgery (LASIK, PRK, RK) do very well with cataract surgery, however there are a few considerations to keep in mind.
 Vision correction surgery changes the shape and contour of the cornea to allow patients to see well at the time of surgery.
 At the time of cataract surgery, however, the prior surgery reduces the accuracy and predictability of not only the pre-operative measurements, but also the surgical outcomes.
 Additionally, patients with a history of vision correction ARE NOT good candidates for advanced lens implants, such as the Multifocal or Extended Depth of Focus IOLs; implanting these types of lenses will result in increased glares and haloes, and may reduce the quality of vision.
+The BEST option for those with previous refractive surgery looking for independence with glasses is the Light Adjustable Lens (LAL).

 HOW DO WE OVERCOME THESE ISSUES IN PATIENTS WITH A HISTORY OF VISION CORRECTION?